Learning Robot Safety from Sparse Human Feedback using Conformal Prediction: Policy Modification Experiments

-Using the approach described in Section~\ref{sec: policy_mod}, we modify the original MPC policy and perform $30$ flight tests in hardware, performing $5$ trials for $6$ start-goal configurations.
-We tested starting from two locations (roughly facing the table or the ladder) and targeting three different goals across the room (left, center, or right side).
-Figure~\ref{fig: hardware_comparison} shows a comparison of these flight tests (in green) to simulations using the modified (in blue) or original (in red) policy.
-The trajectories using the modified policy avoid some of the original unsafe behavior; they go higher above the table (see chair side left goal), do not get stuck near the gate (see chair side center goal), and do not go through the ladder (see ladder side center goal).
 For each configuration, Figure~\ref{fig: hardware_comparison} plots the associated $p$-value over time (see subsection~\ref{subsec: p_val}).
 In simulation, the modified policy (in blue) keeps the $p$-values below the $\epsilon$ threshold while the original policy (in red) exceeds this threshold when nearing the ladder or gate.
 When the red and blue $p$-value curves fully overlap this reflects that the original policy was deemed safe enough that the backup safety mode was never triggered.
 The green $p$-value curves associated with the hardware tests, $5$ for each configuration, generally remain below the $\epsilon$ cutoff.
-However, they occasionally violate (unlike the modified policy in simulation) which can be attributed to the sim-to-real gap e.g., deviation from the modeled dynamics due to low-level flight control, state estimation error etc.~\footnote{In point of fact, for one configuration (fixed start and goal) simulated trajectories are deterministic but the observed hardware tests differ run to run.} For instance, there is an outlier in ladder side right goal where one of the $5$ hardware tests features a $p$-value spike.
-Nonetheless, the associated trajectory avoids going under the ladder; it starts moving to the ladder center but then shifts to the right.
+However, they occasionally violate (unlike the modified policy in simulation) which may be attributed to sim-to-real gap e.g., deviation from the modeled dynamics due to low-level flight control, state estimation error etc. For instance, there is an outlier in ladder side right goal where one of the $5$ hardware tests features a $p$-value spike.
+Nonetheless, the associated trajectory avoids going under the ladder; it starts moving to the ladder center but then shifts right.